ArchLeaders/ComputerStudies-TaskTracker/docs/Testing.md

 # Task Tracker Testing Process

-To complete the test process, check that you have the requirements and proceed to follow the instructions.<br>
+To complete the test process, check that you have the requirements and proceed to follow the instructions below.<br>
 For each step, note the results in [this word document](https://github.com/ArchLeaders/TaskTracker/raw/master/docs/res/TaskTrackerTestingProcess.docx).

 When documenting the results of each step, compare your results with the expected results noted in the provided [word document](https://github.com/ArchLeaders/TaskTracker/raw/master/docs/res/TaskTrackerTestingProcess.docx).
 Then assign a criteria for each step.